pinovha/yt-api-playlist-duration/README.md

-# Youtube Playlist Duration API
+# YouTube Playlist Duration API
 Simple API to calculate the total duration of any public YouTube playlist.

 ### Run Locally